nigelhewitt/ps-hass/README.md

 $target the item on the desktop
 $icon the icon file

-For example the 'target of my 3D printer shortcut on its properties page is:
+For example the 'target' of my 3D printer shortcut on its properties page is:
 (please excuse the line breaks which are needed to get it on screen here)
 &nbsp;&nbsp;&nbsp;&nbsp;C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
 &nbsp;&nbsp;&nbsp;&nbsp;D:\Util\hass.ps1